a00908270/masterthesis/thesis.md

 ### Vinnsl Service (vinnsl-service)

-The `vinnsl-service` is responsible for handling the import, management and manipulation of neural network objects and their status.
+The `vinnsl-service` is responsible for handling the import, management and mani\-pulation of neural network objects and their status.
 It maps the CRUD[^5] operations to HTTP methods.
 A new neural network is created by sending a `POST` request to the `/vinnsl` endpoint containing a ViNNSL Definition XML as body.
 Sending a `GET` request to the `/vinnsl` route returns a JSON containing all ViNNSL neural network objects.

 The `vinnsl-service` depends on the `vinnsl-db` service, which runs a MongoDB database to store the objects.